nla/sprightly-public/README.md

 # Sprightly

-*Note:* This is an old (2010) fork of the internal Sprightly codebase.
+**Note:** This is an old (2010) fork of the internal Sprightly codebase.
 The dependencies on other NLA internal systems were stubbed out so that this could be run standalone.
-The NLA does not intend to maintain this fork.
+The NLA does not intend to maintain or support this fork.
+We continue to make this available only for historical reference, it's not something that can be made use of by end users.

 ## Introduction